Why Undergo Breast Explant Surgery in Philadelphia?

 - If other medical reasons necessitate the removal of your breast implants.

 A breast explant can remove your breast implants and restore natural-looking symmetry to your breasts.
 Physical changes, including weight loss and pregnancy, may alter the proportion of your breast implants.
 Dr. Brandow can safely remove breast implants and reshape the breasts to accentuate your natural breast contours.
 Breast explant surgery can also alleviate the effects of capsular contracture, ruptures or breast implant infections.

 Patients may also want their breast implants replaced following their explant surgery.
 Dr. Brandow can perform breast implant revision and place new smooth saline breast implants that best complement your physique.
 Learn more about breast implant replacement surgery.

 Breast Explant Procedure Description

-Breast explant surgery in Philadelphia is performed on an outpatient basis.
+Breast explant surgery in the Philadelphia area is performed on an outpatient basis.
 Explant Surgery can vary from straightforward to very complex depending on the situation and the type of implant (silicone vs saline).
 A plastic surgeon with experience and expertise with breast implant surgery is essential to obtaining a successful outcome.